becheanucornel/ROS2-Project---SCARA-Robot/README.md

 # ROS2 Jazzy - SCARA Robot Project

-This is one of my personal project that aims to highlight the use of ROS2 Jazzy for robot programming.
+This is one of my personal projects that aims to highlight the use of ROS2 Jazzy for robot programming.
+I decided to start my ROS2 journey a while ago, and after developing a couple of simple projects, I wanted to make something more challenging and oriented towards executing a task.
+To also make use of my robot kinematics knowledge, I decided to program a SCARA robot using ROS2.

 ## System Architecture

-###

 #### 1. `robot_bringup`
 Main package for launching and configuring the robot system.